The East Hartford Housing Authority opened its Section 8 waiting list from July 17, 2014 to August 6, 2014. The waiting list is now closed.

 Every public housing project is inspected every one to three years by HUD.

-East Hartford Housing Authority manages 3 rental properties which have an average
+East Hartford Housing Authority manages 3 rental properties which, as of the last set of publicly available data, have an average

 inspection score of 61.
 The scores for properties managed by